 The Gandhi Birth Centenary was celebrated at a large meeting in Oct.
 1969, where Raj Mohan Gandhi, Rukmini Devi and Fr Jerome D' Souza were guest speakers.
 In December, the National Convention of the All India Federation of Educational Associations was held in Loyola.
-The holding of the World Tamil Conference in Madras in 1968 encouraged us to hold our Tamil Seminar for two days.
+The holding of the World Tamil Conference in Madras in 1968 encouraged to hold Tamil Seminar for two days.

 The Chief Minister, Mr C.N.
 Annadurai, presided over College Day 1968.
 He promised the Archbishop who was present, to erect a statue to Veeramamunivar on the Marina, a ministerial promise that has been fulfilled.
 The Students' Union was inaugurated by none other than the Vice-President of India, Mr V.V.
 Giri, who received the oath of the office bearers.

 A very welcome feature of the reopening in 1968 was the substitute the C.S.U. offered to the purposeless ragging of newcomers that used to take place.
 The juniors were shown around by their elder brothers and helped to acclimatize themselves to their new life and surroundings.
 Over Christmas and New Year (1968-69) the III National Convention of AICUF was held with over 600 delegates coming from Delhi to Colombo, Ahmedabad to Gauhati, including participants from the S.C.M. and Y.C.S.
-No less a person than Maharishi Mahesh Yogi addressed them at one of the sessions.

 The College Debaters won all the important trophies in 1969, as they had been doing for some years, in particular the I.I.T.
 All India Oratorical Competition.
 The Loyola Amateur Dramatic Society (LADS for short) made its debut in the Museum Theater staging Willis Hall's "The Long and the Short and the Tall", an antiwar play, which went down well with the audience.

 More constructive activity was shown by the N.S.S., co-ordinating all social service, with several projects in the slums, hospitals, adult education on the campus, helping the Railway with ticket checking, collecting food, clothes and medicines for the poor, entertaining them occasionally and finally `miss a meal' once a week in order to provide funds for all these good works.
 The College Union took the initiative in presenting to the University and Government authorities suggestions for educational reforms, most of which were accepted.
 The LADS staged another successful play.
 "One More River", at the Museum Theater winning high commendation.
 The Loyola Pop Group stole the show at the I.I.T. cultural contest.
-Lastly the college debating team won the trophy at the closely fought intercollegiate debate organised by our Union.
+Lastly the college debating team won the trophy at the closely fought intercollegiate debate organised by the college Union.

 A floor was added to the Day scholars' Centre, giving them ample room for indoor games, while the lower floor became the dining-hall.

-The N.S.S By 1973, though only three years old, was rendering valuable service in five major hospitals, running a free dispensary, organising a primary immunisation scheme, conducting a Gandhian Forum of Thought, a small Savings Drive, Adult Education classes and a Nutrition Programme for gipsy children.
+The N.S.S by 1973, though only three years old, was rendering valuable service in five major hospitals, running a free dispensary, organising a primary immunisation scheme, conducting a Gandhian Forum of Thought, a small Savings Drive, Adult Education classes and a Nutrition Programme for gipsy children.
 Co-operating with other social service agencies like the Guild of Service, the Little Sisters of the Poor and Mother Teresa's Home, it provided material assistance to the needy on a substantial scale.
 Rs.11,000 and 13 bales of clothes were collected for the Bangladesh refugees by means of a film show, a musical evening and a `Carnival'.
 A team of ten students worked for a few weeks as volunteers in a refugee camp in 1971.
 Two years later Rs.33,000 was raised by a "Star Nite" for the Poor Boys' Fund and Rs.3,500 from the proceeds of a play staged by the Jesuit students for M. Teresa's work.
 Finally the students of Loyola and Stella Maris together, inspired and guided by the MRA, helped to settle a long drawn out strike in Standard Motors in February 1972.

 A careers Conference was organised by the Counselling Centre on the 7th March 1973, with the help of the Rotary Club, when six speakers dilated on the prospects of different avenues of employment.
-The Indian Overseas Bank opened a bank counter in our campus, which is increasingly patronised by both staff and students.
+The Indian Overseas Bank opened a bank counter in our campus, which was increasingly patronised by both staff and students.

 The Sports Dept. in 1974 could boast of more trophies than usual : 5 in basketball, 4 in badminton, 3 in volleyball, 2 in hockey and 2 in tennis.
-The hockey captain was selected a member of the Tamilnadu hockey team.
-There were two photographic exhibitions in 1974 and an intercollegiate cultural week for the first time called self depreciatingly, "Deja Vu"; An Arts Club was also formally inaugurated.
+The hockey captain was selected as a member of the Tamilnadu hockey team.
+There were two photographic exhibitions in 1974 and an intercollegiate cultural week for the first time called self depreciatingly, "Deja Vu" An Arts Club was also formally inaugurated.